 Section 9.
 The administration of matters of discipline shall be the duty of the Executive Council.

 Section 1.
-The Standing Committees shall be: 1.
-Membership Committee 2.
-Program Committee 3.
-Issues Committee 4.
-Student/Resident Initiative Committee
+The standing committees shall be: 1) Membership Committee 2) Program Committee 3) Issues Committee and 4) Student/Resident Initiative Committee

 The time, place and procedure of the meetings shall be determined by the Executive Council.

 ARTICLE VII: Seal

 The Society shall make, have and use a seal bearing such devise and description as the Society shall deem proper, as well as the name of the organization.

 All motions to alter or repeal any article of this Constitution or any portion thereof must be made in writing, signed by three members of the Society in good standing and delivered to the Secretary three months prior to the annual business meeting.
 The Secretary shall circulate the proposed amendment to the entire membership at least thirty days before the meeting.
 Adoption of the proposed change shall be by a three-fourths affirmative vote of the members present at the annual business meeting.

 ARTICLE I: Officers

 Section 1.
 The President-Elect, Vice President, Secretary, Treasurer, Recorder and Councilors-At-Large shall be nominated for office by the Nominating Committee and shall be elected at the annual business meeting of the Society by a majority vote of those present and voting.
 They shall hold office from the termination of the annual business meeting at which they are elected until the termination of the next Annual Meeting when their successors are elected.
 Vacancies in any of the offices shall be filled for the unexpired term by a member appointed by the Executive Council.